 You will receive personalized attention from engaged and dedicated faculty, who are nationally and internationally recognized.
 Your classroom and other scholarly experiences will feature broad cultural and academic perspectives, which are essential in continuing to develop as a versatile musician.

 Graduate admission for music majors is a three-step process.
 You must be accepted by the Graduate School and the School of Music in order to pursue a degree.

 The Master of Music degree is a 32-semester-hour program consisting of 13 semester hours of core requirements plus 19 semester hours taken within one of three specializations: music education, music performance or individualized study.

 Applicants are admitted to this specialization only after review of application documents and a brief interview/audition with a committee of the music education faculty.
 Applicants must have public school teacher certification and a minimum of three years of public school teaching experience to be considered for admission.

 Applicants are admitted to this specialization only upon the recommendation of a committee of the performance faculty after an audition and review of application documents.
 Candidates should be prepared to perform a full-length program of the undergraduate senior recital caliber or higher for their audition.
 Where distance precludes an in-person audition, a CD or DVD of a full recital program may be submitted.

 Specialization 3: Individualized Specialization - Music

 The Performer's Certificate is a post-master's certificate program.
-The purpose of the P.C. is to enable advanced students to attain greater mastery of their chosen fields than they can achieve in formal study through the master's degree level.
-This 24 semester-hour program includes private instruction, research related to performance, and performance experience designed to develop fully-independent professional musicians.
+It enables advanced students to attain greater mastery of their chosen fields than they can achieve in formal study through the master's degree level.
+This 24-semester-hour program includes private instruction, research related to performance and performance experience designed to develop fully-independent professional musicians.